algorithms-in-action/algorithms-in-action.github.io/projects.md

 in semester 2, 2025,
 with the clients [Lee Naish](https://lee-naish.github.io/) and Linda Stern.
 AIA was developed for the purposes of teaching computer science algorithms.
-It features animation, pseudocode, and textual explanations, run in coordinated fashion.
-A key feature of AIA, not found in other algorithm animations, is that students can view an algorithm at varying levels of detail.
-Starting with a high level pseudocode description of the algorithm, with accompanying high level animation and textual explanation, students can expand sections of the pseudocode to expose more detail.
-Animation and explanation are controlled in coordinate fashion, becoming correspondingly more detailed as the pseudocode is expanded.
+It features textual explanations, animation and pseudocode, run in coordinated fashion.
+A key feature of AIA, not found in other algorithm animations, is that users can view an algorithm at varying levels of detail.
+Starting with a high level pseudocode description of the algorithm, with accompanying high level animation and textual explanations, students can expand sections of the pseudocode to expose more detail.
+Animation and explanations are controlled in coordinate fashion, becoming correspondingly more detailed as the pseudocode is expanded.

 The current implementation is primarily written in JavaScript, using